Table of Contents

 A Network Issue On 1 Session

-If the Zoom issue is happening on both network sessions, compare that data using Obkio’s Device Monitoring feature to further understand if the Zoom connectivity issue is happening on your end, or over the Internet, in your Service Provider’s network.
+If the Zoom issue is happening on both network sessions, compare that data using Obkio’s Network Device Monitoring Tool to further understand if the Zoom connectivity issue is happening on your end, or over the Internet, in your Service Provider’s network.

 - CPU or Bandwidth Issues: When you compare your previous data with Device Monitoring metrics, if you find CPU usage or Bandwidth issues, this likely means that the problem is on your end and you need to do something.